-Upon making a designation pursuant to the TAFA the Governor will take steps to publicise the designation generally unless one or more of the conditions contained in the TAFA exists for restricting the general publication.
-If such conditions do exist, then he may inform persons as he considers appropriate.
-Within hours of the making a designation, a legal notice will be issued, which will be placed on the FSC and AGC's websites and will also be published in the Gazette.
+Upon making a designation pursuant to the Counter-Terrorism (Sanctions) (Overseas Territories) Order 2020, the Governor will take steps to publicise the designation generally unless one or more of the conditions contained in the Order exists for restricting the general publication.
+If such conditions do exist, then he must inform persons as he considers appropriate of the designation and the contents of the statement of reasons.
+Within hours of the making a designation, a notice will be issued, which will be placed on the FSC and AGC's websites and also emailed to FIs, DNFBPs and public sector stakeholders.

-The public notification of designations pursuant to the TAFA will include -
+The public notification of designations pursuant to the Counter-Terrorism (Sanctions) (Overseas Territories) Order 2020 will include -

-- a) The requirement for you to engage in asset freezing and the obligations that go along with that (to identify, freeze/block, ensure that no funds and other assets are made available and report relevant funds or other assets, to subsequently prohibit unlicensed dealings with designated persons and entities and to continue to check for transactions relating to the designated person or entity and the actions to be taken if funds or other assets or suspect transactions are discovered). - b) The benefits of an asset freezing mechanism as a preventive tool to disrupt terrorist support and activity and the importance of complying with the asset freezing obligations (emphasising both the potential criminal and civil liabilities for non-compliance, as well as the reputational risks for financial institutions and DNFBPs of being seen to be in breach). - c) Information identifying all persons and entities designated.
-As much information as possible shall be provided to avoid mistaken identity and false positives (potential matches either due to a name match or unclarity in identity data. - d) Information on the point of contact within the public sector where enquiries may be directed for further guidance and assistance.
+- a) The requirement for you to engage in asset freezing and the obligations attached thereto (to identify, freeze/block, ensure that no funds and other assets are made available and report relevant funds or other assets, to subsequently prohibit unlicensed dealings with designated persons and entities and to continue to check for transactions relating to the designated person or entity and the actions to be taken if funds or other assets or suspect transactions are discovered). - b) The benefits of an asset freezing mechanism as a preventive tool to disrupt terrorist support and activity and the importance of complying with the asset freezing obligations (emphasising both the potential criminal and civil liabilities for non-compliance, as well as the reputational risks for financial institutions and DNFBPs of being seen to be in breach). - c) Information identifying all persons and entities designated.
+As much information as possible shall be provided to avoid mistaken identity and false positives (potential matches either due to a name match or lack of clarity in identity data. - d) Information on the point of contact within the public sector where enquiries may be directed for further guidance and assistance.

-3.2.3 What must you do?
+3.2.4 What must you do

-Before engaging in a business relationship or providing a financial service you should screen the names of your customers, including the beneficial owners, against the consolidated list to ensure you are not dealing with a designated person.
+Before engaging in a business relationship or providing a financial service you should screen the names of your customers, including the beneficial owners, against the Consolidated List to ensure you are not dealing with a designated person.
 You should also check the Consolidated List against your existing customers on an ongoing basis in the event of updates.